 New training spaces and an online hub…

 As part of the launch of the Academy, we are opening two new training spaces.
-These will be in the Science Museum, London in October 2018, and the Science and Industry Museum, Manchester in early 2019.
+These will be in the Science Museum, London in October 2018, and the Science and Industry Museum, Manchester in late 2019.

-As well as having these dedicated spaces, we will continue to deliver courses across all of our SMG sites and throughout the UK and internationally.
+As well as having these dedicated spaces, we will continue to deliver courses across all of our sites and throughout the UK and internationally.

 To support the courses, we have also created a new Academy online hub which will share practical ideas, resources and research summaries on different aspects of science engagement.